Read Me:

 Why are tattoos expensive?

 It is often difficult for artists to assign a monetary value for their work, but think of buying tattoos like purchasing a work of art from a museum except it is custom made for you to wear for life.
 I wouldn’t expect to pay less for a tattoo than you would for a nice pair of shoes/manicure/handbag or other luxuries.
-Tattoos are a handmade investment from start to finish made by someone who has trained for years to hone the quality of their work.
+Tattoos are a handmade investment from start to finish made by someone who has spent years to hone the quality of their work.
 Each tattoo requires time and energy, no matter how simple it may be.
+Additionally, most tattoo artists are independent workers so a large portion of their income goes to business expenses like paying shop rent, taxes & buying their own supplies.